09-19-19 Jury Fooled

 ‘Hi guys, take the chairs to the meeting room and spread the table out’.
 Fredrick was working down his to-do list preparing with party organizers.
 Tomorrow was his big day.
-Weeks of planning and a carefully constructed agenda are about to unfold.
+Weeks of planning and a carefully constructed agenda were about to unfold.
 It should be a surprise to all attending because Fredrick’s true intentions are known only to himself.
-What looks like a fun day with friends reuniting is in reality a much different event.
+What looked like a fun day with friends reuniting was in reality a much different event.

 Guests should start arriving around 6:00 PM for dinner and socializing.
-These are a special group of friends.
+These were a special group of friends.
 They shared an experience that brought them together about 1 year ago.
-They are all members of a jury that over-saw Fredrick’s trial.
+They were all members of a jury that over-saw Fredrick’s trial.
 Fredrick was on trial for the murder of his wife and three children.
-It’s was a crime that shocked the entire country.
+It was a crime that shocked the entire country.
 A family senselessly wiped out one summer day and the main suspect was the husband and father, Fredrick.

-The case at first seemed solid and newspapers described the trial as a formality.
-They will convict the husband and justice will prevail.
+The case, at first, seemed solid and newspapers described the trial as a formality.
+The jury would convict the husband and justice would prevail.
 But that was not how the trial unfolded.
 At the end Fredrick was found innocent and freed with no possibly of retrial.

-Now the jury that freed him are all arriving to the party.
-They are all happy to see each other.
+Now the jury that freed him was all arriving to the party.
+They were all happy to see each other.
 Together they went through a demanding three-month trial that left them exhausted.
-They had a strange bond that will always connect them.
+They had a strange bond that would always connect them.
 They were satisfied.
-They were all convinced of Fredricks innocence and glad to see him freed.
+They were all convinced of Fredrick’s innocence and glad to see him freed.
 So, everyone was in good spirits especially after the open bar and fine dinner.